DaymonDevs/Free-Proxy-List/README.md

 ## Download
 [Free Proxy List - JSON Format](https://raw.githubusercontent.com/DaymonDevs/Free-Proxy-List/master/proxies.json)

-**Note:** These proxies are for educational purposes only and do not promote or endorse any illegal activities.
+**Note:** This list is for educational purposes only and does not promote or endorse any illegal activities.
 If you use this list, please give appropriate credits.